loudoweb/fabula/README.md

 You can contribute by testing the project, giving feedback (consider opening a thread in [Discussions](https://github.com/loudoweb/fabula/discussions) or an [issue](https://github.com/loudoweb/fabula/issues) if it's a bug) or by making Pull Request.

 This library uses the [Haxe language](https://haxe.org) (version >= 4.1.5), which is a high-level strictly-typed language that can transpile to many other languages.
 To build the generated ports to other languages you can compile the **hxml** files.

+### Transpile to other languages

+You have to execute the hxml file that compiles to the language you want.

+`haxe compile/js.hxml`

+You will need some libraries depending on your target.

+**common js**

+file : js.hxml

+dependency: `npm install uglify-js -g` and `haxelib install uglifyjs`

+status : test in progress

+**js modules**

+file : js_modules.hxml

+dependency: `haxelib install genes`

+status : not tested

+**csharp**
+file : csharp.hxml

+dependency: `haxelib install hxcs`

+status : not tested